copper-leaf/ballast/docs/src/orchid/resources/wiki/feature-overview.md

 }
 ```

-The `sideEffect()` lambda's receiver is a DSL which provides structured and limited access to viewing or changing the
+The `sideEffect()` lambda's receiver DSL is able to post both Inputs and Events back to the ViewModel.
+It also includes
-ViewModel state:

-- `currentStateWhenStarted`: Since SideEffects are started at some point after the Input has finished, it's not
-  guaranteed that the last state emitted when handling the Input hasn't changed by the time the SideEffect is actually
-  started.
-This property gives the VM State at the exact moment the block started running.
-- `restartState`: An enum of either `Initial` or `Restarted`, to easily perform additional actions when restarting the
-  side effect, such as force-clearing a cached value
-- `postInput()`: Send an Input back to the ViewModel to be processed later
-- `postEvent()`: Send an Event back to the ViewModel to be delivered to the EventHandler
+a snapshot of the State taken when the SideEffect is started, and a flag to let you know if the sideEffect is started
+for the first time or restarted.

 ## Configuration